sasoria/astro-microfrontends/RECOMMENDATIONS.md

 ## Sharing state

-It's possible to share state with something like [nanoevents](https://www.npmjs.com/package/nanoevents) or localstorage.
+It's possible to share state with something like [nanoevents](https://www.npmjs.com/package/nanoevents), [postMessage](https://github.com/ayoayco/shoe-shop/blob/main/utils/orchestrator.mjs)() or [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
 The nanoevents instance has to be the same across applications, so import it from [esm.sh](https://esm.sh/).

 Keep in mind that sharing state is something that should be avoided as much as possible, because it introduces tighter coupling between applications.